Our Core Mission Statement:

 The mission of Your Life Matters Empowerment Alliance is to advocate for those who have felt marginalized or minoritized as a result of bullying.
 Our goal is to promote peace, to teach conflict resolution, and to eradicate bullying in all of its forms.
 We believe in the decency and authenticity of the human spirit.

 We ask you to join and support us.
-Donate today through our Guidestar profile by clicking on the Guidetstar icon on the right hand side or on the donate button above.
+You can donate through our Guidestar profile by clicking on the Guidestar icon on the right hand side or on the donate button above.
+Click on the link below to learn more about how your donations can help prevent bullying today.

 The Facts on Bullying: